codefresh-io/docs.codefresh.io/_docs/security/git-tokens.md

 ---
 title: "Git tokens for GitOps"
-description: "Understand what Git tokens and scopes required by Codefresh"
+description: "Understand what Git tokens and scopes required for GitOps"
 group: security
 redirect_from:
   - /docs/administration/git-tokens/